pranavwalunj66/MinorProject2/Backend/tests/README.md

 - Class creation by teachers
 - Class enrollment by students with enrollment keys
 - Listing classes for teachers and students
 - Accessing class details with proper authorization
+- Quiz creation by teachers
+- Quiz assignment to classes
+- Retrieving quizzes by teacher and by class
+- Quiz attempt submission by students
+- Score calculation based on student answers
+- Retrieving student's quiz results
+- Retrieving quiz results for teachers within their classes